What should your cholesterol level be?-the numbers

 What is cholesterol?

 It is a kind of fat that is present in your blood; we do need a certain amount of cholesterol for example to facilitate hormone production.
 As we age plaque can form in our arteries which may narrow or block the blood flow.
-In this case a heart attack may follow, if the blood flow to the brain becomes effected the brain may become damaged (stroke).High cholesterol is one of the main causes of atherosclerosis (hardening of the arteries) so it is really important to have healthy cholesterol.
+In this case a heart attack may follow, if the blood flow to the brain becomes affected the brain may become damaged (stroke).High cholesterol is one of the main causes of atherosclerosis (hardening of the arteries) so it is really important to have healthy cholesterol.

-Cholesterol- there is two types
+Cholesterol- there are two types